 - Pumpkin seed butter: important sticky ingredient, but also adds lots of healthy fats and extra plant protein.

 - Vegan milk: adds moisture to the rolled oats, which helps the bars hold together after baked.
+I love to bake using oat milk, although any kind of plant-based milk will work.

 - Vanilla extract: brings amazing flavor in these bars.